Shortest Path through Random Points: Abstract

 \section{Abstract}

-Let $(M,g_1)$ be a compact $d$-dimensional Riemannian manifold for $d > 1$.
-Let $\cX_n$ be a set of $n$ sample points in $M$ drawn randomly from a smooth Lebesgue density $f$, bounded away from zero.
+\ Let $(M,g_1)$ be a complete $d$-dimensional Riemannian manifold for $d > 1$.
+Let $\cX_n$ be a set of $n$ sample points in $M$ drawn randomly from a smooth Lebesgue density $f$ supported in $M$.
 Let $x,y$ be two points in $M$.
-We prove that the normalized length of the power-weighted shortest path between $x,y$ through $\cX_n$ converges to the Riemannian distance between $x,y$ under the metric $g_p = f^{2(1-p)/d} g_1$, where $p > 1$ is the power parameter.
+We prove that the normalized length of the power-weighted shortest path between $x,y$ through $\cX_n$ converges almost surely to a constant multiple of the Riemannian distance between $x,y$ under the metric tensor $g_p = f^{2(1-p)/d} g_1$, where $p > 1$ is the power parameter.